Other Financial Support

 All of these loan programs require enrollment at the half-time level (six units) or above to retain eligibility (note: TGR status is considered to be full-time).
 Borrowers may defer monthly payments until after leaving school.
 Additional information about the federal loan programs can be found at http://financialaid.stanford.edu/grad/funding/.
 Students may also apply for private/alternative education loans to supplement federal student loans.

 To be considered for loan eligibility, students must file a new application each academic year.
-Graduate students in the Schools of Earth Sciences, Education, Engineering, Humanities & Sciences and Medicine (Ph.D. only) can find federal student loan application instructions at http://financialaid.stanford.edu/grad/apply/.
+Graduate students in the School of Earth, Energy & Environmental Sciences; Graduate School of Education; School of Engineering; School of Humanities & Sciences; and School of Medicine (Ph.D. only) can find federal student loan application instructions at http://financialaid.stanford.edu/grad/apply/.
 Students in the Graduate School of Business, Law School and Medical School (M.D. only) should consult their schools' own financial aid offices for instructions.

 Although international students are not eligible for federal loans, students with exceptional issues may be referred to the Financial Aid Office to discuss their options.